-New studies that are related to (but not included in) the original studies should be submitted as a new PHSA Data Access Request (DAR) Form.
+New studies that are related to (but not included in) the original studies should be submitted as a new Request through the PHSA Data Access Request Online Portal.
 Also, projects that undergo changes to study objectives (research questions/hypotheses), data collection methods or study populations should be submitted in a new DAR for review and approval.